What is there to do on New Year's Day in Amsterdam?

 Shake off your hangover with a bracing dive.
-Join around 100 or so Amsterdammers during the Nieuwjaarsduik, or New Year’s dive, at the Sloterplas lake in Amsterdam’s West.
-This year’s event starts at 13:00 and will probably end around 13:01, but after you’ve leapt out of the icy deep, you can warm up with mulled wine, hot chocolate and pea soup.
+Join around 100 or so Amsterdammers during the Nieuwjaarsduik, or New Year’s dive, at the Sloterplas lake in Amsterdam’s West and other locations.
+The actual dive is usually over in seconds, but after you’ve leapt out of the icy deep, you can warm up with mulled wine, hot chocolate and pea soup.
 A number of towns and villages scattered around the region organise polar bear plunges.
-Check out the list here: Nieuwjaarsduik.
+Check out the full schedule here: Nieuwjaarsduik.

 2. New Year’s Dance

 Or you can forget about trying to recover from last night and just keep the party going.
 De Nieuwjaarsdans Thuishaven, or the New Year’s Dance, is something of a local tradition.
-It starts at 13:00 and goes until the wee hours, with a line up of talent that includes Antal, Benny Rodrigues and other bands that will set the perfect beat for 2020.
+It starts at 13:00 and goes until the wee hours, with a line up of heavy-hitting talent that may include the likes of Benny Rodrigues, Carl Cox and other bands and DJs that will set the perfect beat for the coming year.

 3. Go for a walk